 What should you consider when choosing a radiator thermostat for your home?

-• Danfoss straight return valve RLV-S 15 Type of connection to the radiator - the most popular systems in Poland are: Danfoss RTD-N (produced until 2010, but there are substitutes for this system on the market) Danfoss RA-Click; M30x1.5; M28x1.5 – when replacing heads, new heads must match the existing valves.
+Type of connection to the radiator - the most popular systems in Poland are: Danfoss RTD-N (produced until 2010, but there are substitutes for this system on the market) Danfoss RA-Click; M30x1.5; M28x1.5 - when replacing heads, the new heads must fit the existing valves. - Quality of regulation – important parameters are: reaction speed, regulation accuracy (hysteresis),